Battle of 42nd Street: Aftermath

-The action halted the German 5th Alpine Division for the remainder of the day.
-That afternoon, the Anzacs spotted German forces moving to the south-west on the flanks of the mountains, trying to encircle them.
+The action halted the German 5th Mountain Division for the remainder of the day.
+That afternoon, the Anzacs spotted German forces moving across the flanks of the mountains, trying to encircle them.
 The Anzac troops withdrew, joining the columns retreating south.
 A short time later, the British high command authorised the evacuation of Crete, ordering a withdrawal across the White Mountains to Sfakia in the south where the troops could be taken off the island by the Royal Navy.
-The 2/7th subsequently took part in further rearguard actions and although it had planned to evacuate.
-It was the last Allied unit to be withdrawn, and when the evacuation of Commonwealth troops ceased on 1 June due to heavy losses at sea, the battalion was left behind.
-The 2/7th was the only unit that took place in the battle not to be evacuated.
-Still on Crete, Walker surrendered the battalion, having helped to delay the German advance long enough to allow 12,000 troops to be withdrawn.
+The 2/7th subsequently took part in further rearguard actions.
+Although it had planned to evacuate, it was the last Allied unit to be withdrawn, and the battalion was left behind when the evacuation of Commonwealth troops ceased on 1 June due to heavy losses at sea, including seven destroyers, six cruisers, two battleships, and an aircraft carrier being severely damaged, and six destroyers and three cruisers sunk.
+Still on Crete, Walker surrendered any Allied troops trapped on Crete, having helped delay the German advance long enough to allow 12,000 others to be withdrawn.
 The battalion was later rebuilt from the small cadre that managed to avoid capture, and later fought in the Pacific against the Japanese.

-After the war, the Germans reported that war crime charges had been committed by the Anzacs due to the ferocity of the fighting.
-121 men from 1st Battalion 141st Gebirgsjager Regiment were found dead by the Germans, after being bayoneted and clubbed to death by the Second Australian Imperial Force and the Maoris.
-In comparison, the 20 Commonwealth dead left behind on the battlefield had no bayonet wounds, and only 3 (wounded) Germans were taken prisoner.
+After the war, the Germans reported war crimes had been committed by the Anzacs due to the ferocity of the fighting.
+The dead from 1st Battalion of the 141st Mountain Regiment were later found by the Germans, numbering 121, after being bayoneted and clubbed to death by the Anzacs.
+In comparison, the 20 Commonwealth dead left behind on the battlefield had no bayonet wounds, and only 3 wounded Germans were taken prisoner.
 Due to this, the Germans assumed they took no prisoners of war.
-However, this claim was denied by the Australian official historian Gavin Long, in his book Greece, Crete and Syria.
-He accepted that in the midst of the battle that soldiers were clubbed and bayoneted.
-However, he denied that Anzacs had killed the surrendering Germans.
-Walker also denied that Germans had been killed illegally.
+However, this claim was denied by the Australian official historian Gavin Long in his book Greece, Crete and Syria.
+He accepted that in the midst of the battle soldiers were clubbed and bayoneted.
+However, he denied Anzacs had killed the surrendering Germans.
+Walker also denied Germans had been killed illegally.
 Reg Saunders described the battle as "a short range very bloody action" and said, "Certainly skulls were broken and men stabbed ... it was hand-to-hand combat, and that's what happens."
-German accounts claimed that the Anzacs had killed men who were attempting to surrender, and this claim was supported by a German investigation finding it "suspicious" that the many of the German dead had stab wounds and broken skulls.
+German accounts claimed the Anzacs had killed soldiers attempting to surrender, and this claim was supported by a German investigation finding it "suspicious" that many of the German dead had stab wounds and broken skulls.